Centre for Innovation in Francophone Immigration

 Horizon British Columbia

-The Société de développement économique de la Colombie-Britannique proposes a project which aims to address labour needs in various economic sectors across the province.
-Key stakeholders, including the Government of British Colombia, will form a working committee dedicated to increasing Francophone immigration.
-This project includes a study on Francophone pools, and matching activities between employers and candidates.
+The Société de développement économique de la Colombie-Britannique manages a project which aims to address labour needs in various economic sectors across the province.
+Key stakeholders, including the Government of British Columbia, will form a working committee dedicated to increasing Francophone immigration.
+This project includes a study on Francophone pools and matching activities between employers and candidates.
 Ultimately, the project will assist 180 French-speaking candidates in aligning their skills with local employer needs.

 Study of recognition of international Francophone diplomas in early childhood education to work in a minority context in Canada